Getting paid when you leave a job

 If you think they've taken money wrongly, you can take steps to get it back.

 You haven't been paid sick pay

-Working out how much you should have been paid if you were off sick in your notice period can be complicated.
-It's a good idea to get advice from your nearest Citizens Advice.
+Working out how much you should have been paid can be complicated.
+It's a good idea to talk to an adviser.

 You haven't been paid maternity, paternity, adoption or shared parental leave pay

 If you qualified for any kind of statutory parental leave on the date your job ended, you should get it even if you leave your job.
 Your employer should keep paying it until you're no longer eligible.
 You won't have to pay it back.

 For example, if you worked for your employer for 26 weeks before your qualifying week, you're entitled to 39 weeks' statutory maternity pay, even if you leave your job.
 Your employer should still pay it to you, even if you resign before your SMP starts.